The Beer Here: Celebrate Oregon Craft Beer Month with These Salem Area Breweries

 But where some breweries might have panicked, the brain trust at Parallel 45 sought out a mobile canning line for to-go orders and quickly built a covered, heated outdoor seating area to weather the proverbial storm.

-More than two years later, however, restrictions have been lifted—and Parallel 45 is thriving with an ever-changing lineup of quality craft beers, all of which pair well with fare from on-site food carts.
-The easy-drinking lineup includes the occasional saison, a crisp Vienna lager, a wintry Schwarzbier, and a few balanced IPAs.
+Today Parallel 45 is thriving with an ever-changing lineup of quality craft beers, all of which pair well with fare from on-site food carts.
+The easy drinking lineup includes the occasional saison, a crisp Vienna lager, a wintry Schwarzbier, and a few balanced IPAs.

 related blogs